-This section of the Draft Environmental Impact Report (EIR) presents an analysis of the environmental impacts associated with the Project.
-As described in Section 2.0 of this Draft EIR, the Project involves the decommissioning and remediation of the Carpinteria Oil and Gas Processing Facilities (Project Site).
+This section of the Final Environmental Impact Report (EIR) presents an analysis of the environmental impacts associated with the Project.
+As described in Section 2.0 of this_EIR, the Project involves the decommissioning and remediation of the Carpinteria Oil and Gas Processing Facilities (Project Site).
 The Project-related activities will also include the removal of nearshore/offshore pipelines out to three nautical miles (state waters limit).